Last Updated on September 11, 2021

-The most visited sandboarding destinations in the world tend to be located in or around deserts and beaches, but there are many other locations that are located within forested areas, such as Moreton Island in Australia or Mount Kaolino in southern Germany, where the annual World Sandboarding Championships are held.
+The most visited sandboarding destinations in the world tend to be located in or around deserts and beaches, but there are many other locations that are located within forested areas, such as Moreton Island in Australia or Mount Kaolino in southern Germany, where the annual World Sandboarding Championships were once held.
 The tallest dunes and steepest slopes, however, are found in the deserts of South America (particularly that of Peru), Africa, and the Middle East.
 The breakneck speeds that riders can reach in these areas, as well as their breathtaking views and natural beauty, make these places some of the best sandboarding destinations in the world.

 Most ideal places for sandboarding worldwide